derektypist/simon-game/README.md

 ## Technologies

-Uses HTML5, CSS3, Bootstrap 5.1.0, Google Fonts.
+Uses HTML5, CSS3, Bootstrap 5.1.0, Google Fonts, jQuery 3.6.0 and JavaScript.

+## Testing

+Ensure all user stories have been met.

+## Deployment

+Deployed on [GitHub Pages](https://derektypist.github.io/simon-says) at the main branch.

 ## Credits